southwick-associates/implan/github-vignettes/implan-transfer.md

 ## Excel Approach

-The older approach combines steps 1 & 2 into an Excel workbook.
-I included a basic example in this package (these become much more complex when scaling up):
+The Excel approach combines steps 1 & 2 into an Excel workbook.
+I included a basic example (for wildlife watching) in this package:

 ``` r
 filepath <- system.file(